 A: There's now an app for that!
 Visit Reno Historical.
 The City of Reno, Community Development Department also offers a map of historic resources in downtown Reno, including a description of each structure's significance.
 For a Reno walking tour map, contact Claudia Hanson at (775) 334-2381.
 The Heritage Tourism Coalition offers a map of historic sites in Reno, Sparks, Virginia City, Fallon, and Carson City.
 For this map, contact Nancy Holmes at (775) 852-2094.

 Q: Who do I contact if I have a question about my historic property?

 A: Contact Claudia Hanson, Planning and Engineering Manager, at (775) 334-2381.

 Q: Are there any grants, loans, tax incentives, or other ways to help finance improvements to my historic structure?

 A: Buildings included on the National Register of Historic Places are eligible for a federal tax incentive for rehabilitation if the building is used for income-producing purposes.
 Contact the State Historic Preservation Office for information, 775-684-3448.

 The National Trust offers grants and loans to non-profit organizations, and has established an insurance program for owners of historic houses.
 Visit the National Trust Web site for more information.

-The Nevada Commission for Cultural Affairs (CCA) provides grants for the rehabilitation of historic buildings that will be used as cultural centers.
+The Nevada Commission for Cultural Centers and Historic Preservation (CCCHP) provides grants for the rehabilitation of historic buildings that will be used as cultural centers.
 Grant applications are due October 1 each year.
-For more information on the CCA grant program, call Mella Harmon at (775) 684-3447.
+For more information on the CCCHP grant program, please contact Susie Kastens at 775-684-3438 .